iwatake2222/AR_Smart_Glasses_EdgeTPU/README.md

 # Home-built AR Smart Glasses using Edge TPU and Raspberry Pi

-This is a project to create AR smart glasses using Edge TPU and Raspberry Pi 3 (This is a joke toy, of course!).
+This is a project to create AR smart glasses using Edge TPU and Raspberry Pi 3 (This is a joke gadget, of course!).

+- Object detection (COCO 90 classes using MobileNet V2 SSD)
+- Display detection results:
+	- bounding boxes on liveview
+	- overlay icons on liveview
+	- icons only

 ![pic01](00_doc/pic01.jpg)
 ![pic02](00_doc/pic02.jpg)